 When to see a doctor

 Talk to your doctor if you think you are at risk for cancer or other health problems.
-They can make diet recommendations.
-They may refer you to a dietician to help as well.
+He or she can make diet recommendations or refer you to a dietician.

 Questions to ask your doctor

-- What types of food should I eat to prevent my risk of cancer?
+- What types of food should I eat to reduce my risk of cancer?

-- What types of food should I avoid to prevent my risk of cancer?
+- What types of food should I avoid to reduce my risk of cancer?

 - Are there any herbs or supplements that I should take?